 Escape to Greece with The Greek Vibe monthly Newsletter!

-My Song, My Dance
+The Rebetiko: My Song, My Dance

 During this time and despite its ban, the rebetiko flourished into a fully-fledged genre and something even greater: it had become a way of life with its own dress and moral codes.
 The rebetes lived on the fringes of society, did things their way and sang about them.
 The term rebetiko is said to have come from the word “rebelos” which means rebel.
 Besides its significance as a music genre that embodies much of Greece’s vast music history, the genre also gained an important ideological role representing the downtrodden, the outcasts and outsiders, the non-conformists.